 - Cass Mercer, Co-Chair, Pride at McLean LGTBQ & Allies Employee Resource Group

-- Dost Öngür, MD, PhD, Chief, Center of Excellence in Psychotic Disorders
+- Dost Öngür, MD, PhD, Chief, Division of Psychotic Disorders

 - Stephanie Pinder-Amaker, PhD, Director, College Mental Health Program; Co-Chair, McLean Committee on Diversity and Inclusion (MCDI)

 - Lisa D. Pratt, MBA, Vice President, Human Resources; Co-Chair, MCDI LGBTQ Institutional Self-Assessment Working Group